 The professional handling of exceptional players like Mbappe and Neymar!

 The exceptional players are admired by spectators, teammates and opponents, scouts and coaches for their performance on the pitch!
-But who actually are these exceptional players and why don't we have more of them?
+But who are these exceptional players and why don't we have more of them?

 tactics